Ishqiya (TV series): Production

-Ramsha Khan revealed that she was offered Rumi's role (later played by Hania Amir), but she choose Hamna's character.
-Khan said, "As an actor, I perceived Hamna’s personality as a socially-awkward and inexpressive person.
-She was stuck in the middle of family and love and I thought it would be a bigger challenge to play a role on such a lower pitch."
+Ramsha Khan revealed that she was offered Rumi's role (later played by Hania Amir), but she chose Hamna's character.
+Khan said, "As an actor, I perceived Hamna’s personality as a socially awkward and inexpressive person.
+She was stuck in the middle of family and love, and I thought it would be a bigger challenge to play a role on such a lower pitch."

 Soundtrack

 The original soundtrack is sung and composed by Asim Azhar.
-Lyrics were written by Asim Azhar himself along with Hassan Ali and Raamis.
+Lyrics were written by Asim Azhar himself, along with Hassan Ali and Raamis.
 It received more than 17 million views on YouTube.
-The female version which is played within episodes and sometimes at the end is sung by Kaiynat John.
+The female version, which is played within episodes and sometimes at the end, is sung by Kaiynat John.